TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-22-not-all-mixed-types-are-equally-useless.md

     ✅
 </p>

-## How detect Object `mixed` with PHPStan
+## How detect Object `mixed` with PHPStan?

-We can actually teach PHPStan to report these low hanging fruit cases.
-The conditions are very simple:
+We can teach PHPStan to report these low-hanging fruit cases.
+The conditions are straightforward:

 * the variable must be `Variable` (no magic)
 * the variable type must be `mixed`